That home-office life: creating work space

 This spacious and stylish Dorchester office space was decorated by one of the owners, an interior designer.

-This third-floor library in a Newton townhome served as a private home office for our client, a lawyer.
+This third-floor library in a Newton townhome served as a private home office for our client, a criminal lawyer.

 This Brookline condo featured a two-level master suite, which the owners maximized by creating a home office under the stairs.
+To protect the computer stationed here, services like the Workstation Backup can be utilized.

 In a single-family Malden home, this home office also showcased the couple’s hobbies and collections.